Adrian-Bostrom/StudyZone/README.md

 6. When done, write: node .\server.js
 7. Press enter.

-8. In "Backend\database" directory, remove any user folders (they have random numbers and letters).
+8. In "Backend\database" directory, remove any user folders (they have random numbers and letters) and "users.json".

 9. Signup with an account using gmail.